Many Rope Types for Many Climbing Types

 Single Rope Type

-Because it is one of the few non-redundant parts of the climbing system, a single rope is made and tested to handle a lot of this abuse.
-In fact, the UIAA strength test for single ropes requires that the rope statically catch an 80kg (176.37lb) weight falling 4.8m at least 5 times on 2.5m of rope without breaking.
-If you think that sounds like a complicated test that doesn’t give a very clear way to picture the forces involved, we agree.
+Because a single rope is one of the few non-redundant parts of the climbing system, a single rope is made and tested (and certified) to handle a lot of this abuse.
+In fact, the UIAA strength test for single ropes requires that the rope statically catch an 80kg (176.37lb) weight falling 4.8m at least 5 times in secession on 2.5m of rope without breaking.

 Half (Double) Climbing Ropes

-The next most common designation of rope type is the Half rope, which is a bit confusingly ALSO known as a Double rope.
-Halfs or Doubles as they are called are used in much the same way a Single rope is and in fact their UIAA testing method is nearly the same, though they only need to catch a 55kg (121lb) weight.
-The one huge difference though, is that they are in fact used as a pair.
+The next most common designation of rope type is the half rope, which is a bit confusingly ALSO known as a double rope.
+Halfs (or doubles) are used in much the same way a single rope is and in fact their UIAA testing method is nearly the same, though they only need to catch a 55kg (121lb) weight.
+The biggest difference compared to a single rope is that they are used as a pair, although they are clipped separately like a single rope.

 Half Double Rope Types

-There are however some disadvantages with a double rope system.
-It should go without saying that managing 2 ropes is considerably more complicated than managing one.
+There are some disadvantages with a double rope system.
+Managing 2 ropes is considerably more complicated than managing one.
 Doubling the amount of time flaking and stacking ropes is one thing, but as a belayer you must also have a good amount of practice managing slack in a system with two ropes that are often feeding at different speeds.
+The leader also needs to remember which rope to clip to reduce rope drag.

-Half ropes are also not always sold in pairs as some might expect, and since there are two they do cost more than a Single.
-Regardless, Double ropes should be bought together in a matched set to ensure they are the same length and diameter so they will stretch and handle the same.
-Half ropes are also thinner than Singles so special care should also be taken to ensure your belay device is made to work with ropes that average around the 8.2mm mark.
+Half ropes are also not always sold in pairs as some might expect and since there are two they do cost more than a single rope.
+Regardless, half ropes should be bought together in a matched set to ensure they are the same length, diameter, and have the same elongation so they will stretch and handle the same.
+Half ropes are also thinner than singles so special care should also be taken to ensure your belay device is made to work with ropes that average around the 8.2mm mark.

 Twin Climbing Ropes

-Finally, the last and least common rope type is the Twin rope.
-Similar to Doubles, the Twin rope is made to be used in pairs, with the one major difference being that BOTH ropes should be clipped to every piece of protection.
-Two ropes give added protection and redundancy, but do not mitigate rope drag like their left/right clippable cousins.
+Finally, the last and least commonly made rope type is the twin rope.
+Similar to half ropes, the twin rope is made to be used in pairs, but BOTH ropes should be clipped into every piece of protection.
+Twin ropes give added protection and redundancy, but do not mitigate rope drag like half ropes.
 Because of this fact, they function best in straighter terrain such as ice climbing, though it is not unheard of for Europeans to use this method in mixed or alpine routes as well.

 Twin Ropes

-Because Twin ropes are a two rope system, they carry with them some of the advantages seen with Doubles, including redundancy and the ability to rappel full rope lengths.
-But the real standout of the twin rope is its small size and light weight.
+Because twin ropes are a two rope system some big advantages are redundancy and the ability to rappel full rope lengths.
+The real standout of the twin rope is its small size and light weight.
 Twins average below the 8mm mark in diameter and are often small and lightweight enough to be split up and carried by partners.
 Because they are made to be used together and clipped in pairs to each piece, Twins are tested by the UIAA in pairs.
 To pass, they must be able to catch a whopping 12 falls of that 80kg block, making them the most robust setup by far, which explains why folks who climb in sharp crampons and swing pointy ice tools can prefer them.

 Double and Triple Rated Ropes